 Many of the terms used in affiliate marketing can easily confound laypeople and new affiliate marketers.
-Some of these terms are borrowed from the financial world, while others are strictly from the affiliate marketing world.
+Some of these terms are borrowed from the financial industry, while others are strictly from the affiliate marketing world.

 The list of affiliate marketing terms is huge, and new ones seem to creep up every day as the business model continues to gain popularity.

 Though it’s by no means an exhaustive list, the glossary of terms presented in this post includes some of the most common terms out there, and should serve as a solid introduction for the new affiliate marketer or interested layperson.
 So let’s get to it!

 Advertiser: Also called the merchant, the advertiser is the company or individual that produces the products and/or services that the affiliate promotes.

 Affiliate: Sometimes to referred to as the “publisher” or “associate”, this is the person who promotes products and/or services for an advertiser.
 In return, they get a commission or compensation for the sale made or lead generated.

 Affiliate Link: This is a link given to the affiliate by the advertiser that is embedded with a unique tracking code.
 The code enables the advertiser to track the sales or leads the affiliate generates.

 Affiliate Program: This is the official arrangement wherein the advertiser gets affiliates to refer customers to their products and/or services.
 In exchange, the affiliates get a commission if the customer makes a sale.

 Banner Ad: This is a graphical advertisement that an affiliate places on their blog or website to promote an advertiser’s product or service.